STANYS New York State Science Congress 2023 (@ MOST)

 NYSSC SCORING RUBRIC (pdf) - Judging criteria and point system used by the judges.

-NYSSC REGIONAL SCIENCE CONGRESS REPORT (online form) - Local Science Fair Chairs indicate which students will be attending the State Science Fair and person responsible for fee payment.
+NYSSC REGIONAL SCIENCE CONGRESS REPORT / Fair Director Form (online form) - Local Science Fair Chairs indicate which students will be attending the State Science Fair and person responsible for fee payment.

 NYSSC PROJECT ADVISOR/MENTOR APPROVAL FORM (online form)- Student provides information about research and approval by parent, Advisor and/or Mentor